 And what is common between all these other tunings is that they have the individual strings in the same interval relationship to each other.
 That is to say, they are effectively the same tunings but just in different keys either a bit up or a bit down in pitch.

 What does that mean?
-Well for a new player, the most important thing to bear in mind is that because that relationship between the strings is the same in C, D or G tuning, the chord SHAPES themselves will still work no matter what tuning you use.
+Well for a new player, the most important thing to bear in mind is that because that relationship between the strings is the same in C, D or G tuning (or any other that has the same relationship), the chord SHAPES themselves will still work no matter what tuning you use.
 Of course, the shape you play will then play a different chord to the chord you get in C tuning, but they still work as chord shapes.
-Understanding what those chord shapes then become is key to unlocking the ease of working with these other tunings.
+Understanding what those chord shapes then become is key to unlocking the ease of working with ANY other relative tuning.

 First of all, you really just need to understand the musical scale on a keyboard..